Garthorpe, Lincolnshire: History

-In 2011 there was a local pub called the Bay Horse, but no shops.
-The Methodist Chapel closed at the end of 2010, and the local Anglican church is under threat also.
+In 2011, there was a local pub called the Bay Horse, but no shops.
+The Methodist Chapel closed at the end of 2010, and the local Anglican Church was also under threat.
 The village also had another pub called the 'Plough Inn' which closed in 1918.
 In the 1860s, this had two signs, one showing the "Plough", and the other showing "Red Lion".
 There was also a public house situated adjacent to the River Trent where the ferry crossed to Burton upon Stather.
 This was called the "Sheffield Arms" on a map of 1886, and "The Webbs Hotel" by 1907.
 Both The Plough and Webbs Hotel closed in 1916.